mickjc750/prnf/README.md

 	\v<col><pad character>

 \v should be followed by a decimal number indicating the column on which the following text will start on (with 0 being the first column).
-The character used for padding is the first non-numeric digit after this number.
+The character used for padding is the first non-numeric character after this number.
 Note that due to this, digits cannot be used as the padding character.
 This feature is useful if you have output which contains fields of uncontrolled length, and then wish to align further output.
 If the current column is already at or past the column specified, then no padding will be applied.
 If \v occurs in your string without being followed by digits, then a regular \v character will be output.<br>
 Example:

 	prnf("%s:%.4i(%s)\v30 %s\n", __FILE__, __LINE__, __func__, "This text starts on column 30");